wp-plugins/ik-facebook/readme.txt

 3. This is the Display Options Settings page.
 These settings help you control what content appears in your custom facebook feed.

 == Changelog ==

+= 2.2 =
+* New Feature: Ability To Embed Facebook Photo Galleries into your Website!
+* Fix: when no fullsized photo is parsed from the feed, fallback to using the thumbnail photo.
+* Minor Fix: CSS adjustments.

 = 2.1.2 =
 * Bug Fix: addresses issue where thumbnail sized photos were always being sourced, leading to blurry photos when trying to display larger versions in the feed.